Michigan Jewish Institute

 Michigan Jewish Institute (MJI) was a Jewish-sponsored independent institution of higher and professional education in the Metro Detroit, Michigan area.
-Its administrative office were in Southfield, Michigan and its primary campus was in West Bloomfield Township.
-The institute was located at the 45-acre Campus of Living Judaism, which is affiliated with the Chabad-Lubavitch movement.
+Its administrative office was in Southfield, Michigan, and its primary campus was West Bloomfield Township.
+The institute was located at the 45-acre Campus of Living Judaism, affiliated with the Chabad-Lubavitch movement.

-In March 2016 the U.S. Department of Education denied its recertification of the school, no longer allowing it to access federal financial aid.
+In March 2016, the U.S. Department of Education denied its recertification of the school, no longer allowing it to access federal financial aid.
 The institute immediately suspended the majority of its operations.